 - The diving around Padang Bai, in general, is very good.

 The Blue Lagoon is the most popular dive site near Padang Bai and attracts all sorts of divers, both experienced and novice.
-The water is shallow yet is full of alluring wildlife, like reef sharks, Spanish dancer fish, rays, and more.
+The water is shallow yet is full of alluring wildlife, like whitetip reef sharks, Spanish dancer fish, rays, and more.
 At night, this site is also particularly good according to local divers.
 This is ideal for those looking to shore dive the shallow coral reefs.

 The further out you go, the more technical scuba diving gets in Padang Bai.
 The current starts to pick up and the ocean floor becomes much deeper.
 For experienced divers, there are lots of deepwater opportunities, especially around the area called “The Channel.”